12 Fascinating Things to do in Dawson City

 • Discovery Days – a parade, mud bog races and more to celebrate the Klondike gold rush every year in August

-• Klondike International Outhouse Race – form a team of four and decorate your “outhouse” and get your team in costume for a fun run (carrying the outhouse) around town the first weekend of September.
+• Klondike International Outhouse Race – form a team of four and decorate your “outhouse” and get your team in costume for a fun run (carrying the outhouse).
 Even if you’re just watching, it’s hilarious!
 The “outhouse” can be reserved and it’s basically a metal box on wheels that resembles an outhouse with metal poles for the runners to carry it.
 Your team provides the decorations!

 Jennie Flaming